 Collectively, the AURORA programs will help the research community identify those at risk of metastasis before it occurs or much earlier, and find new, more effective therapies or improve response to existing ones.

-“The Aurora EU project is providing critical insights with near-term translation into therapeutic strategies for women with metastatic disease, a major research priority of the BCRF," said BCRF Scientific Director Dr. Judy Garber.
-"The insights from the Aurora EU project will stimulate other researchers and Aurora US to accelerate progress against this clearly diverse and challenging diagnosis.”
+“The AURORA-EU project is providing critical insights with near-term translation into therapeutic strategies for women with metastatic disease, a major research priority of the BCRF," said BCRF Scientific Director Dr. Judy Garber.
+"The insights from the AURORA-EU project will stimulate other researchers and AURORA-EU to accelerate progress against this clearly diverse and challenging diagnosis.”